zivshek/Favorite_Github_Repos/README.md

 # Web Dev Challenge
-Perform an API call to fetch and display search result from Github.
+Perform an API call to fetch and display search results from Github.